dominodatalab/cucu/CONTRIBUTING.md

    ```

 ### Fancier Dev Setup
-Disclaimer: Tested only on MacOS
+Disclaimer: Tested only on MacOS, and needed for VSCode debugging

 1. use `pipx` to install `poetry` in a separate python virtual environment
    ```bash
    brew install pipx